leka/moti/README.md

 Moti, a free, as in speech, robotic spherical mobile robot for children with autism.

-Copyright (C) 2013 Ladislas de toldi (ladislas at weareleka dot com)
+Copyright (C) 2013 Ladislas de Toldi (ladislas at weareleka dot com)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by